 To decrease unhealthy reactions, increase healthy reminders

 Suppose we have some unhealthy habit such as impulsive overeating.
-Once some behavior becomes ingrained as a habit, we often do it without deliberating over it.
+Once some behavior becomes ingrained as a habit, we often react without thinking.
 If some food, even junk food, appears in front of us, we just grab and gulp it.

 How can we regulate such unhealthy reactions?
 One way is by using our intelligence to create healthy reminders.
 Pertinently, the Bhagavad-gita (03.43) urges us to use our intelligence to discipline our default desires.

-Between any stimulus and our response to it is the gap for our free will to operate.
+Between any stimulus and our response to it is the gap where our free will operates.
 For our free will to choose wisely, our intelligence is meant to serve as a ready, reliable resource.
 If our intelligence were active or were activated, it would help us evaluate the stimulus before responding.
-But when we are gripped by unhealthy habits, our intelligence becomes dormant or lethargic.
+But when we have unhealthy habits, our intelligence becomes inactive.
 Even if it gets activated, it is too late – we have already succumbed to a default reaction.

-We need to surround ourselves with such reminders, be they as stickies in places where we relapse or digital stickies on our devices or memorized nuggets that we can recall without much conscious effort.
+We need to surround ourselves with such reminders, be they stickies in places where we relapse or digital stickies on our devices or memorized nuggets that we can recall instantly.
 Such reminders will create a wedge between stimulus and reaction, catalyze our intelligence, and raise our self-awareness, thereby equipping us to make healthier choices.

 Think it over: